 Abstract

 The versatillity and functionality of touch screen is highly commended by researchers, as it is an absolute coordinate system wherein a point is selected directly as opposed to relative positioning systems such as a mouse.
 However, due to software and hardware incompatibilities, inaccuracies and flaws exists in the system.
-This study aims to study the human computer interaction between touchscreen and its user(s).
-The proponents will investigate the main cause of inaccuracies and inefficiencies with regards to the touch registers, and will propose a solution for smartphone manufacturers for them to solve the said issue.
+This study aims to study the human computer interaction between touchscreen smartphone and its user(s).
+The proponents will investigate the main causes of inaccuracies and inefficiencies regarding the touch registers, and will propose a calibration app that can also serve as a solution for smartphone manufacturers with regards to the said issue.

-List of Figures, List of Tables, List of Notations